Google Cloud Platform

 - ngpus: int (optional)

-The name of the GPU to use.
+The name of the GPU to use on both the worker and scheduler.
 This must be set if

-.
-You can see a list of GPUs available in each zone withgcloud compute accelerator-types list
+ngpus>0.
+You can see a list of GPUs available in each zone withgcloud compute accelerator-types list.- scheduler_ngpus: int (optional)

 The VM filesystem size in GB.
 Defaults to